AsipNorzai/Project1/README.md

 If further technologies be used, will be added to the list.

 ## Important Information
-This project is still in progress so the game may not work.
+This game is working with some little bugs.